NBISweden/Knox-ePouta/experiments/README.md

 	export OS_USERNAME=<username>
 	export OS_PASSWORD=<password>

+The credentials are for the moment for `lib/settings/knox.rc` and `lib/settings/epouta.rc`.
 These settings will probably be given to you by your _openstack administrator_.
 Note that this user might need an admin role for the given tenant/project.
 This is the case for Knox, since we also provide scripts to set up the network infrastructure.

-The credentials are for the moment for `lib/settings/knox.rc` and `lib/settings/epouta.rc`.
+Moreover, define the SSH public keys that will be added to each VM (for easy access).
+Have a look at `lib/settings/authorized_keys.sample`, and create the file `lib/settings/authorized_keys`, similarly.

 The scripts define some variables (in [lib/settings/common.rc](lib/settings/common.rc))
 * `KE_HOME` (that current folder)